x42/balance.lv2/README.md

 Simple gain stage to amplify or attenuate the signal by at most 20dB.
 This knob equally affects both channels.

+This stage also allows to individually invert the phase of each channel.

 ### Balance